lithnet/access-manager-docs/docs/installation/Installing-Access-Manager-in-a-Failover-Cluster.md

 - Open the AMS configuration utility
 - From the `Web hosting` page, select or import the SSL certificate
 - From the `Licensing` page, click `Enter license key` and provide your enterprise license
-- From the `High availability` page, select `Enable cluster-compatible secret encryption` and `Enable encryption certificate synchronization` (unless you are storing your certificates in a HSM).
+- From the `High availability` page, select `Enable cluster-compatible secret encryption` and `Enable encryption certificate synchronization` (unless you are storing your certificates in an HSM).
 - Save the configuration at this point.
 Restart the service when prompted.
 - Close the AMS configuration utility
 > Note, the configuration utility requires access to the configuration file, and therefore can only be active on the cluster node that has access to the share storage volume.
 Always ensure you close the configuration utility before failing over to another node.